Arrata-TTRPG/Arrata-TTRPG/src/sections/introduction.typ

 - Being courteous to the Game Master and fellow players.
 - Knowing the rules.
 - Following the rules and decisions of the Game Master.
-- Being honest about rolls, outcomes, and and their character.
+- Being honest about rolls, outcomes, and their character.

 PCs are the protagonists of any Arrata game.
 They exist to provide a player with a point of view on the collective story being told, and to allow that player to